I live in Switzerland and have had the luxury of experiencing its culture and tasting many delicious chocolates (maybe a few too many...).

 - The local currency is Swiss Francs (CHF).

-- 33% of the residents are from a foreign nationality (non-Swiss).
+- 33% of the residents are of a foreign nationality (non-Swiss).

 - The Basel Bahnhof (train station) is the world’s first international railway station.